varunagrawal/ros2_documentation/source/Related-Projects/AutowareLectureSeries/Lesson2Basics.rst

 More Subscriber
 ====

-* The subscriber node looks fairly similar to our publisher but instead of publishing on a regular callback, we get a callback when a new messae hits our topic.
+* The subscriber node looks fairly similar to our publisher but instead of publishing on a regular callback, we get a callback when a new message hits our topic.

 .. code-block:: c++
    :linenos: